unitymakesus/rtporg/wp-content/plugins/quick-featured-images/README.txt

 = 11.6.1 =
 * Premium version: Added in 'Preset Images': Selection of multiple images to set one of them randomly as default featured image
 * Improved usability: Advice for selection of multiple images in the media dialog box
-* Improved usability in 'Bulk Edit': On the start page show selected images after closing the media dialog box
+* Improved usability in 'Set, replace, remove': On the start page show selected images after closing the media dialog box
 * Tested successfully with WordPress 4.4
 * Updated *.pot file and translations